 - 8. All stock must be run through the event chutes and through the arena prior to the start of the rodeo while the Arena Director and/or Chute Coordinator are present to inspect all stock. - 9.
 The Arena Director and/or Chute Coordinator will inspect stock prior to each rodeo performance. - a.
 No green (overly aggressive), sore, lame, sick, diseased, or injured animal, or animal with defective eyesight, will be used. - b.
 An animal with any of the above noted characteristics will be referred to as "unfit" and are to be visibly marked and removed from competitive status. - c.
 Inspect horned animals to see that they follow the guidelines in #6 above. - d.
 Any animal not meeting the horn requirements must be visibly marked and pulled from competitive status or blunted appropriately. - e.
 Arena Director and/or Chute Coordinator must inform the stock contractor if they decide to pull an animal for the above reasons. - 10.
 Any livestock concerns should be addressed to the Arena Director and/or Chute Coordinator. - 11.
 If an animal is injured during an event, it shall be removed as soon as possible from the arena to a place as isolated and comfortable as possible to reduce stress to the animal.
-Each rodeo shall provide a method and the equipment necessary to remove injured animals from the arena. - 12.
-Stock contractors and their staff cannot compete as contestant(s) or perform in any exhibition event during an IGRA-sanctioned rodeo in which they are working.
+Each rodeo shall provide a method and the equipment necessary to remove injured animals from the arena as well as a designated area available to treat any animal that may be injured. - 12.
+Stock contractors and their staff cannot compete as contestant(s) or perform in any exhibition event during an IGRA-sanctioned rodeo in which they are working. - 13.
+Livestock shall be transported in a safe and humane manner in accordance with local, state, provincial and federal laws.